-The Neighborhood will be an inclusive and welcoming community hub with a physical Brooklyn location.
+The Neighborhood: An Urban Center for Jewish Life will be an inclusive and welcoming community hub with a physical Brooklyn location.
 We will be a gathering place for local Jewish groups and organizations that don't have their own space, for new programming, and for cross-community collaboration.
 We will produce programs to fill gaps, raise up underrepresented perspectives, and welcome the thousands of Brooklynites that have not yet found their Jewish home.
 We hope to create a welcoming space that reflects the spirit of Brooklyn -- future-thinking and deeply historical, iconoclastic, and sacred.
 And that serves an excellent cup of coffee.

 The underlying premise of The Neighborhood is that it's of and for the community.
 We believe our area needs additional infrastructure to support our growth and bring us together.
 We know this once-in-a-generation project will only be successful if many of us collaborate and co-create.